avwede/KnightRider/README.md

 *Please don't sue us.*

 ## Features
-- Tilt your phone to control NotRocky the Bull
+- Tilt your phone to control NotKnightro
-- See how long you can stay on NotRocky
+- See how long you can stay on NotRocky the Bull
 - Submit your scores to the leaderboard
 - Get a text message whenever you drop off the leaderboard
 - Share your high scores with friends with a single tap with all of your favorite apps